paidi/paidi.github.io/_posts/2015-06-29-scotdeeplearn.md

 Deep Gaussian Process is less likely to over-fit (in comparison to most other Deep Learning models) and can be trained on relatively small data sets (again in contrast with most other Deep Learning models).

-The Gaussian Process model complexity is determined by the covariance matrix of the input, resulting in training time \\( O(n^3)
-\\) and prediction time \\( O(n^2) \\).
-This is clearly impractical
-for large datasets and Neil and others have worked to reduce this.
+The Gaussian Process model complexity is determined by the covariance matrix of the input, resulting in training time \\( O(n^3) \\) and prediction time \\( O(n^2) \\).
+This is clearly impractical for large datasets and Neil and others have worked to reduce this.
 A variational approximation to the log-likelihood (which is somehow analogous to taking a low rank approximation to the covariance matrix) can reduce the complexities to \\( O(nm^2) \\) and \\( O(nm) \\), where \\( m \\) is the number of inducing variables used in the approximation.
+This variational bound can be applied to each term in the sum obtained when we take the log-likelihood of a Deep Gaussian Process, giving a variational lower bound for the deep version of the model.
+The quality of the approximation gets worse as the number of layers are increased, but it seems the extra strength of the deeper model compensates for this.

 Deep generative models have been gaining a lot of traction recently, particularly as people try to tackle problems where there isn't an abundance of labelled training data, and it feels like Deep Gassian Processes could be a valid alternative to the approaches based on Deep Neural Networks (e.g. <a href="http://papers.nips.cc/paper/5352-semi-supervised-learning-with-deep-generative-models">Kingma et al</a>).
 This is a topic which I am only just getting interested in myself, but definitely something that feels worthy of further study.